Commonly used in Anime

 - It's a regular trap in the Deception series - doesn't do a lot of damage (generally), but enrages the victim, forcing him to charge towards you, even if he would otherwise act cautiously and run away/keep his distance.
 Useful for luring such cautious foes into the REALLY nasty traps...

 - Happens in Sonic Adventure if you fail at inputting the correct password in the Egg Carrier.
-It usually drops normal-sized ones, but occasionally drop a gigantic one that's several times then your character.
+It usually drops normal-sized ones, but occasionally drop a gigantic one that's several times bigger than your character.

 - In Animal Crossing City Folk, when you visit the fortune-teller Katrina, she reads the stars... specifically, the ones that circle your head after she makes a washtub fall on it.